How Furniture Affects Vacation Rental Bookings

 Rebooks: the quiet revenue line

 Hero photos win the first stay.
 Bedding, towels, and a kitchen that actually works win the second.
 Repeat guests skip the platform fee and often book direct — harder to track in analytics, obvious on the calendar.
 We don't cut those line items to fund prettier living rooms.
+A guest who books direct the second time won't show up as a data point in your Airbnb dashboard, but they show up as a name you recognize on next spring's calendar — and they tell other families in their group chat before those families ever open the app.

 Same floor plan as everyone else?
 Furniture is the breakout